appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 :::info

 You can't delete the built-in roles from Appsmith.
-You can only the delete the custom roles defined by any user in your instance.
+You can only delete the custom roles defined by any user in your instance.
 :::

 #### Invite Users